South Kearny, New Jersey

 The Newark and New York Railroad Bridge, part of Central Railroad of New Jersey, The Newark Plank Road, and the Morris Canal all crossed the point running parallel to each other.
-Currently, both the Lincoln Highway and The Pulaski Skyway traverse South Kearny, a ramp of the latter built specifically to spur industrial development Among the many facilities that are located there are the Hudson County Correctional Facility and River Terminal, a massive distribution warehouse that includes the former site of a Western Electric's Kearny Works manufacturing plant and the Kearny Yard of Federal Shipbuilding and Drydock Company.
+Currently, both the Lincoln Highway and The Pulaski Skyway traverse South Kearny, a ramp of the latter built specifically to spur industrial development.
+Among the many facilities that are located there are the Hudson County Correctional Facility and River Terminal, a massive distribution warehouse that includes the former site of a Western Electric's Kearny Works manufacturing plant and the Kearny Yard of Federal Shipbuilding and Drydock Company, now also known as Kearny Point.

+Since the 2010s the area has been undergoing a transformation from industrial and distribution functions repurposed spaces.
+Three film/television studios opened on Kearny Point in the 2000s: Palisades Stages, Mile End Studios and 10 Basin Studios.
+As of late 2025, Kearny Point's three studios comprise the single largest film and TV stage production location in the State of New Jersey with over 220,000 square feet of soundstage, set shop and storage, dressing, and pre and post-production spaces.

-Road Movie was the filmed there in 1974.
-Two film television studios opened on Kearny Point in 2000s, Palisades Stages and 10 Basin Studios.
+Road Movie was filmed there in 1974.

 Transportation

 Hudson County Route 659 runs along Central Avenue, Pennsylvania Avenue, and Fish House Road.
-New Jersey Transit bus route #1 serve the area.
+NJ Transit bus route #1 serves the area.
 Numerous crossings of the Hackensack and Passaic pass through the area.